-- 8 to 18 year olds spend more than 50 hours a week on social media (HEARDalliance, 2017) - Approximately 7 out of every 10 teenagers do not have rules on how much time they can spend on social media per day (HEARDalliance, 2017) - Teenagers with rules on media use spend approximately 3 hours less per day on internet platforms when compared to those with no rules (HEARDalliance, 2017) - In 2012, Common Sense Media reported that three-quarters of teens have a social media profile.
+- 8 to 18 year olds spend more than 50 hours a week on social media (HEARDalliance, 2017) - Approximately 7 out of every 10 teenagers do not have rules on how much time they can spend on social media per day (HEARDalliance, 2017) - Teenagers with rules on media use spend approximately 3 hours less per day on internet platforms when compared to those with no rules (HEARDalliance, 2017) - 90% of teens ages 13-17 have used social media.
+Seventy five percent report having at least one active social media profile, and 51% report visiting a social media site at least daily.
+(American Academy of Child & Adolescent Psychiatry)